cyberpwnn/Saron/repository/storyline/quests/continent-1/antagonist-quest1.md

 ```

 ##Details
 The player must kill the mayor if they accept the quest, without getting caught.
-Quest ends once this has been done.
+Quest ends once this has been done or the player has been apprehended.

 ##Characters
 * Mayor